Expensent

 1. 1.Connect your inbox — Gmail, Outlook, or any IMAP mailbox, via OAuth.
 No app passwords, no mail forwarding filters, no Google Workspace admin console.

-2. 2.See your invoices — Expensent surfaces every invoice it finds, grouped by status: ready to forward (has a PDF attachment), download from portal (invoice lives on a vendor website), needs review (ambiguous), or false positive (not actually an invoice).
+2. 2.See your invoices — Expensent surfaces invoices it identifies, grouped by status: ready to forward, download from portal (invoice lives on a vendor website), needs review (ambiguous), or false positive (not actually an invoice).
 You get a clear picture of what's waiting.

-3. 3.Forward with one click — Send any invoice to your @qbodocs.com destination in one click, or create a forwarding rule from an existing email.
+3. 3.Forward with one click — Send selected invoices to your QuickBooks forwarding destination in one click, or create a forwarding rule from an existing email.
 Rules match on sender email pattern plus subject keywords, so you can target “Adobe monthly invoice” without also forwarding Adobe's marketing emails.

 What makes this different from Gmail filters